WarKingD/borderland3-redeem-code-scripts/README.md

 # Usages

-1.Open https://borderlands.com/en-US/vip/, login your account.
+1. Open https://borderlands.com/en-US/vip/, login your account.

-2.Copy one of script content.
+2. Copy one of script content.

-3.Hit F12 open browser devtools, switch to `Console` tab.
+3. Hit F12 open browser devtools, switch to `Console` tab.

-4.Paste in to the command line, submit.
+4. Paste in to the command line, submit.

 # Credits